 Summer is here in full force and we know what that means.
 Beach time, vacations, cookouts and sunburns… We are constantly being reminded to stay cool, keep hydrated, and not to forget the sunblock.
 But also, let’s not forget about our pets.
 They are as susceptible to the sun and heat as we are.
 So here are a couple tips to keep your doggies cool and safe during these hot months.

 1. NEVER Leave Your Pet In The Car.
 This seems like a very obvious statement but every year some brain dead individual will leave their pets and/or their children in the car during the summer only to end up on the evening news.
+Adidog hoodie is what you should have if it’s hot.
 I DESPISE these acts of idiocy.
 You hate the heat?
 Well your dog does too!
 Even cracking the window does not allow enough air flow to keep your car cool in the summer and the heat can skyrocket to 120+ degrees in a matter of minutes.
 If you have to leave them in the car then they probably shouldn’t be going with you in the first place.
 It’s hot in there.
+A blog about puppies would greatly help in apprising dog owners of the imminent danger dogs might be often be subjected to.

 4. Do Not Shave Your Dog!
 This is actually a pet peeve of mine.
 Just because you like your hair short or shaved during the summer, doesn’t necessarily mean this is the best idea for your pet.
 Dogs do not sweat through their skin like humans do… They pant.
 Their hair acts like an insulation during the winter AND summer months.
 By shaving your pet, they are more exposed to the sun and have a higher chance of getting sun burned.
 They also can’t cool down as readily.
 Regularly brush your pet to ensure excess hair isn’t causing any problems and leave their hair alone.
 If you must, just simply trim them.